FrancoRamirezz/BudBuddy/README.md

 # SAAS

-A SAAS product.
-The point of the project is to make sure that we might be able to make a chatbot to help finds jobs??
+## Overview
+This is a SaaS product aimed at developing a chatbot to assist users in finding jobs.

-# Bakcend
+# Backend

+## Technology Stack
+- FastAPI for the backend framework
-FastAPI + AWS or GCP and we must use prisma or something else
+- AWS or GCP for cloud hosting
-# LLM model
-used in python or we can use openai to do so as well
+- Prisma for database ORM, or an alternative if preferred

+# Language Model (LLM)

+## Integration
+The Language Model for chatbot interactions can be implemented using Python or OpenAI, depending on the choice of technology.

 # Frontend

-Next.js and React and vercel if  or antoter frontend thing
+## Technology Stack
+- Next.js for the frontend framework
+- React for building user interfaces
+- Vercel for hosting the frontend, or another suitable frontend hosting solution